brylevkirill/notes/Knowledge Representation and Reasoning.md

 ### knowledge representation

   Knowledge representation captures information in some computable form in order to solve problems.

+  How knowledge can be represented?
+How knowledge can be used?
+How knowledge can be acquired?

   ["What Is a Knowledge Representation"](https://aaai.org/ojs/index.php/aimagazine/article/view/1029) by Davis, Shrobe, Szolovits `paper`